dangmoody/Temper/README.md

 Distributed under the MIT license.
 See [LICENSE](https://github.com/dangmoody/Tantrum/blob/master/LICENSE) file for details.

 ___
-## 1 - Features:
+## Features:

 - Automatic test registration at compile time, simply write your test and it will get called for you.
-- Parametric tests.
-- Early exits for tests (aborts).
+- Parametric tests that don't suck.
-- A bunch of new condition macros.
-- Works in multi unit compilation.
-- Low friction, easily overridable functions to help hook Temper into your codebase.
+- Low friction, easily overridable functions and constants to help hook Temper into your codebase.
-- Unintrusive STB style source to keep operating system includes out of your code base.
+- Unintrusive STB style source to keep big operating system includes out of your header files.
-- Support for Clang, GCC, and MSVC across Windows, Mac OS, and Linux on x64 ISAs (support for ARM in progress).
+- Support for Clang, GCC, and MSVC across Windows, Mac OS, and Linux on x64 (support for ARM in progress).

 ___
-## 2 - Installation
+## Installation

 Download the latest release from the [releases](https://github.com/dangmoody/Tantrum/releases/latest) tab.

 Include `temper.h` and define `TEMPER_IMPLEMENTATION` in one source file (just like the [stb libraries](https://github.com/nothings/stb)).

-### __2.1 Quick start guide:__
+#### Quick start guide:

 ```c
 #define TEMPER_IMPLEMENTATION // Creates the source definitions for temper